netherlands-coding-live/community-code/narcode/README.md

 `~sn = { Synth(\sampleNarcode, [\buf, Buffer.read(s, "PATH_TO_YOUR_SAMPLE")]) };`

-and if you need a synth to play the samples, here:
+*And if you need a synth to play the samples, here:*

 `SynthDef(\sampleNarcode, {|out=0, at=0.01, rl=0.1, rate=1, pos=0, amp=1, buf|
 	var env = EnvGen.kr(Env.perc(at, rl), doneAction:2);